 Notify local fire departments or other first responders about the location and contents of your pesticide storage facility.
 You may be required to notify your Local Emergency Planning Committee (LEPC) about the contents of your storage building.

 Fire extinguishers: Keep a fire extinguisher that is approved for chemical fires nearby, or near each exit within the storage building.
 Read the pesticide labels to determine what type of fire extinguisher(s) you need.
 ABC classified extinguishers are appropriate for most pesticides.
 Fire extinguishers need to be inspected and maintained on a regular basis to ensure that they are in good operating condition.
-For information on the appropriate size, type, and inspection of fire extinguishers for your pesticide storage facility, read the following fact sheet: Use, Placement, Maintenance and Testing of Portable Fire Extinguishers.
-Lab Safety Supply, EZfacts document number 135.
+For information more information see, Guide to Fire Extinguisher Inspection, Testing and Maintenance National Fire Protection Association.